-It's interesting here that three different names that identify Jesus are given in these verses - the Messiah, the Son of God and the Son of Man.
-These are titles we're familiar with from the story of Jesus - different ways that Jesus used to make an identification of who he was; the Messiah - the promised deliverer, the Son of David; the Son of God - his eternal nature as a God, the Son of the heavenly Father; and the Son of Man was his preferred title.
+It is interesting here that three different names that identify Jesus are given in these verses - the Messiah, the Son of God and the Son of Man.
+These are titles we are familiar with from the story of Jesus - different ways that Jesus used to make an identification of who he was: the Messiah - the promised deliverer, the Son of David; the Son of God - his eternal nature as a God, the Son of the heavenly Father; and the Son of Man was his preferred title.

-When he makes the statement in verse 64, he's quoting from two passages in the Old Testament, both of which are considered to have a real significance amongst the Jews as messianic statements.
-First of all, from Psalm 110, which is considered a messianic Psalm and we've referred to it before, the first verse says
+When he makes the statement in verse 64, he is quoting from two passages in the Old Testament, both of which are considered to have a real significance amongst the Jews as messianic statements.
+First of all, from Psalm 110, which is considered a messianic Psalm and we have referred to it before, the first verse says

 ‘The Lord says to my Lord, sit at my right hand until I make your enemies a footstool for your feet’Psalm 110:1, NIV

 The concept of being at the right hand of the Almighty comes from there.
 The second verse is very significantly Daniel 7: 13, where Daniel has a remarkable prophetic and eschatological dream.